 PLEASE NOTE: THIS IS A RESCHEDULED CONCERT FROM OUR 2019-2020 SEASON

-Three renowned visionary artists of the next generation combine talents in this eclectic new piano trio, JCT (pronounced “junction”).
+Three renowned visionary artists of the next generation combine talents in this eclectic new piano trio, Junction (pronounced “junction”).
 Violinist Stefan Jackiw, recognized for musicianship that combines poetry and purity with an impeccable technique, returns with pianist Conrad Tao and cellist Jay Campbell.
 Tao, who appears worldwide as a pianist and composer, has been dubbed a musician of “probing intellect and open-hearted vision” by the New York Times.
 Approaching both old and new works with the same curiosity and emotional commitment, Campbell has been called “electrifying” by the New York Times.
 Recent concerts of the trio have included performances at Washington Performing Arts, Portland Ovations and the Royal Conservatory in Toronto.

 CONRAD TAO, PIANO: